wetstein/NOvACC0Pi/MeetingNotes/MeetingNotes.md

 # Meeting Notes

+## Meeting with Matt and Sebastian Feb 26th, 2018

+Brief talk around the pion efficiency

+Tasks to do:
+- Add angle w.r.t. detector axis
+- Change Pion Momentum -> Kinetic Energy.
+This var is closer to what we actually measure (?)
+- Complete analogous proton efficiency study
+- Assemble structure of the Latex document
+    - Do a section of selection cuts

+Questions for the scrum meeting:
+- Cutoff on the pion kinetic energy?
+What does this exactly mean?

 ## Meeting with Matt and Sebastian Nov 15th, 2018

 We discussed the two plots Sebastian had made of sample compisition.